Junaid999313/SoftwareTestingProjects/README.md

 # SoftwareTestingProjects
 Maunal Testing Project:-This repository contains documentation and resources related to Manual Testing, including a comprehensive Test Plan, detailed Test Cases, and structured approaches to test execution and reporting.
 It is designed for QA teams, testers, or developers aiming to ensure product quality through systematic manual testing practices.

-Below is a properly formatted **README.md** file for your manual testing project, including a clear table of contents and structured sections for project overview, test plan, test cases, setup instructions, usage, contribution guidelines, and license.
-The content is wrapped in the required `<xaiArtifact/>` tag with the same `artifact_id` as the previous README.md to indicate an update, a new `artifact_version_id`, and the appropriate content type.

 # Manual Testing Project: Test Plan & Test Cases

-This repository hosts a manual testing project for [Application/System Name], providing a structured approach to quality assurance through a detailed **Test Plan** and comprehensive **Test Cases**.
+This repository hosts a manual testing project.providing a structured approach to quality assurance through a detailed **Test Plan** and comprehensive **Test Cases**.

 ## Table of Contents
 - [Project Overview](#project-overview)